Searge/LearnGames/Ubik/Dick Philip. Ubik.md

 It was not something he could put his finger on.
 It certainly was not rational.
 Potentially, the counter-field capacity of the eleven inertials had to be considered enormous.
 And yet-

 "Mr. Chip, can I have a second of your time?"
-Mr. Apostos, bald-headed and bearded, his gold lam&#233; trousers glittering, plucked at Joe Chip's arm.
+Mr. Apostos, bald-headed and bearded, his gold lame trousers glittering, plucked at Joe Chip's arm.
 "Could I discuss an experience I had late last night?
 In a hypnagogic state I seem to have contacted one, or possibly two, of Mr. Hollis' people - a telepath evidently operating in conjunction with one of their precogs.
 Do you think I should tell Mr. Runciter?
 Is it important?"

 Hesitating, Joe Chip looked toward Runciter.
 Seated in his worthy, beloved chair, trying to relight his all-Havana cigar, Runciter appeared terribly tired; the wattles of his face sagged.
 "No," Joe said.
 "Let it go."